osanchezh/todolist-android-app/README.md

 # todolist-android-app
-Simple TO DO LIST application for android
+Simple To Do list application for android